Skip to main content

 A biological resource centre, it collects more than one hundred strains of live microorganisms isolated from marine environments and made available for research, industry and education.

-A distinctive feature is the presence of numerous species, mainly isolated from the Gulf of Trieste, of potentially toxic dinoflagellates and diatoms responsible for blooms.
-Species used in aquaculture and ecotoxicology are also present.
+The collection maintains more than 100 strains of unicellular autotrophic eukaryotes, mainly isolated from the Gulf of Trieste, including potentially toxic dinoflagellates, diatoms responsible for blooms, coccolithophores and flagellates.
+Species used in aquaculture and ecotoxicology are also included.

-The laboratories of the infrastructure are equipped with:
+The laboratories within the infrastructure are equipped with:

-• three illuminated 'walk-in' growing rooms, one at a permanent temperature of 15°C for maintaining strains and two available for growth at any temperature between 10 and 30°C;
+- four illuminated walk-in growth chambers, two maintained at 15°C for strain maintenance and two available for experimentation at any temperature between 10°C and 30°C;

-• an air-conditioned area for transferring cultures and preparing culture media with a laminar flow hood and two microscopes, a stereo microscope and an inverted phase-contrast microscope equipped with a camera;
+- an air-conditioned area for culture transfer and preparation of culture media, equipped with a laminar flow hood and three microscopes (one stereo microscope and two phase- contrast inverted microscopes, one of which equipped with a camera);

-• an area for washing glassware with an autoclave.
+- an area for washing glassware, equipped with an autoclave;

-The CoSMi staff is active in dissemination and training on biodiversity issues, helping to improve the understanding of the role of microorganisms in marine environmental dynamics.
-CoSMi collaborates with Italian and foreign institutes and supports the experimental part of various research projects.
+CoSMi staff are active in outreach and training on biodiversity issues to promote understanding of the role of microorganisms in marine environmental dynamics.
+CoSMi collaborates with Italian and international institutions and supports the experimental aspects of various research projects.

 Organisation